 - Determine baseline: If the baseline value is not known, the MEAL team must advise the program team when and how this data can be collected as well as the budget required to collect it (see Practice 3.1 and Practice 5.1 for M&E work plan and actual data collection). - Define disaggregation: Disaggregation should be planned from the start as it requires modification of data collection tools and is likely to increase the cost and effort of data collection.
 The MEAL team supports program coordinators in making the final decision on the disaggregation required for each indicator considering the following steps: - Refer to the guidance in the IST for recommended disaggregation for programs based on specific indicators, data collection methods and target groups.
-Note that all individual level data should be disaggregated at a minimum by gender and age (above/under 18) and where possible by disability. - Where relevant, identify, include and budget for contextspecific disaggregation (e.g. client nationality, ethnic group, first language) in order to understand and improve equity in outcomes for our clients. - 3 Set targets: Target should be set for each of the key agreed disaggregations where possible.
+Note that all individual level data should be disaggregated at a minimum by gender and age (above/under 18) and where possible by disability. - Refer back to the discrimination matrix done during program design to ensure disaggregation categories reflect the systems of inequalities and affected groups identified. - Ensure that the budget and data collection methods and sources are adequate for a sample design that will allow for any planned activities, especially disaggregations. - 3 Set targets: Targets should be set for each of the key agreed disaggregations where possible.
 While the program team leads the target setting, the MEAL team should provide all available data and information to support the program team to make an informed decision.
-Below are the key data and information that should be considered and provided to program teams to set indicator targets: - Previous performance, baseline assessment, donor requirements, and project budget. - SAP targets for the SAP prioritized outcomes. - Program, situation and geographical context, information and knowledge from local actors, partners and Technical Advisors. - Global established targets for some indicators, the most relevant being SPHERE standards for humanitarian response and INEE standards in education.
+Below are the key data and information that should be considered and provided to program teams to set indicator targets: - Previous performance, baseline assessment, donor requirements, and project budget. - SAP scale targets for the SAP prioritized outcomes. - Program, situation and geographical context, information and knowledge from local actors, partners and Technical Advisors. - Global established targets for some indicators, the most relevant being SPHERE standards for humanitarian response and INEE standards in education.